ECBSU/genomics-scripts/Functional-annotation/KEGG_pathways/in-house_KEGG_annotation/README.md

 Line 18: extension=.fasta <-- Change "fasta" to the extension used in your fasta file (usually fna, faa, fa, or fasta)

 If you want to run on CDS or proteins you will have to change line 33 as well:
-CDS: --itype genome -> --itype CDS
+CDS: --itype genome -> --itype CDS --translate (--translate is optional, but should be faster)
-Proteins: --itype genome --translate -> --itype proteins
+Proteins: --itype genome -> --itype proteins

 If all variables are correct, just run the script using "sbatch KEGGstand.slurm"